Potsdam

 Potsdam is a city packed with iconic landmarks and things to do, but it is quite small, so one full day is enough time to explore this charming city.

 • Booking a guided tour: the easiest way if you're looking to visit without complication.
-If you book an excursion to Potsdam you'll get transport from Berlin, as well as a specialist guide who'll fill you in on all the points of interest in the city.
+If you book a day trip to Potsdam you'll get transport from Berlin, as well as a specialist guide who'll fill you in on all the points of interest in the city.

-• Trains: Visitors can either take the S-Bahn which takes approximately 40 minutes or the regional express train that takes 20 minutes.
-If you prefer the S-Bahn option, you must purchase a Berlin ABC ticket (single ticket: 3.80 (US$ 4.10) or day ticket: 10 (US$ 10.90)).
+• Trains: Visitors can either take the S-Bahn which takes approximately 40 minutes or the regional express train which takes 20 minutes.
+If you prefer the S-Bahn option, you must purchase a Berlin ABC ticket (single ticket: 4.40 (US$ 4.60) or day ticket: 10 (US$ 10.50)).
 If you have a travel card for areas A and B, you only need to purchase a ticket for zone C which costs 1.60 (US$ 1.70).